EvisHome/Home-Assistant/dashboards/energy/readme.md

 ### Energy Brush Chart

-This is an alternative for few of the other charts, I am still not sure if I'll include it in to my dashboard, due to some slowness at times.
+This is combining the Energy Consumption Hourly, Energy Daily and Spot Price charts in to one brush chart, allowing to narrow down or extend the chart time span.
+I am still not sure if I'll include it in to my dashboard, due to some slowness at times.

 * [energy-brush-chart.yaml](energy-brush-chart.yaml)